SAP-samples/teched2025-AD169/exercises/ex5/README.md

 | **Backup LLM** | Toggle **Off** |

 In **Advanced Configuration**, check the box for **Post-processing**.
+> 💡 **Good to Know:**
+> The Advanced Configuration allows you to add **Pre-processing Steps** and **Post-processing Steps**.
+This forces the agent to decompose the steps to improve planning, reasoning and optimizes the response the agent will output.
+>
 <img width="940" height="418" alt="image" src="https://github.com/user-attachments/assets/bff5c61c-eaed-4a4c-a68f-f13e1d3a00a6" />

 ---